Chrom

-Chrom is a fictional character in the video game Fire Emblem Awakening and its related Fire Emblem franchise.
-Chrom is the prince of the Kingdom of Ylisse, and a descendant of Marth.
-He is the brother of Lissa and Emmeryn, and the father of Lucina.
-He is in charge of the state-sponsored militia force known as The Shepherds investigating the actions of an enemy state.
-He is the wielder of the legendary Falchion.
-Chrom has also appeared in other games in the Fire Emblem series, as well as appearances in crossover video games like Project X Zone 2, Tokyo Mirage Sessions ♯FE and Super Smash Bros.
+Chrom (クロム, Kuromu) is a character in Nintendo's Fire Emblem franchise, first appearing as the main protagonist of the 2012 video game Fire Emblem Awakening.
+He is the prince of the Kingdom of Ylisse and the father of Lucina.
+He is in charge of the state-sponsored militia force known as The Shepherds investigating the actions of an enemy state, and wields the legendary Falchion.
+He is voiced by Tomokazu Sugita in Japanese and by Matthew Mercer in English.

+Chrom has also appeared in other games in the Fire Emblem series, including Fire Emblem Heroes, Fire Emblem Warriors, Fire Emblem Engage, and in crossover video games such as Project X Zone 2, Tokyo Mirage Sessions ♯FE and Super Smash Bros.
 Ultimate.
-He is voiced by Tomokazu Sugita in Japanese, and by Matthew Mercer in English.

-One of the most popular characters in the Fire Emblem franchise, Chrom has received a mostly positive reception from reviewers for his appearances in Awakening and related spin-off games, with praise focusing on his appearance and personality.
+One of the most popular characters in the Fire Emblem franchise, Chrom has received mostly positive reception from reviewers for his appearances in Awakening and related spin-off games, with praise focusing on his appearance and personality.
 His subsequent inclusion and appearance in Super Smash Bros.
-Ultimate was met with a mixed reception.
+Ultimate was met with mixed reception.

-Characteristics

-Chrom is noted for his white cape and signature weapon, the Falchion sword.
-He is described as "princely, noble, kinda dumb, really pretty", and "just a good guy" with "a bit of a temper", who has the best interests of his people at heart.
-Chrom's "fearsome nature in battle" is driven by his "steadfast sense of justice", which makes him a "powerful fighter, leader, and ally".
-Within the series, Chrom has close ties with his daughter Lucina as well as sister Lissa.

-For his appearance in Super Smash Bros.
-Ultimate, Chrom is described as an "Echo" character who is unique.
-This is because his move set is not a direct copy of another character, but consists of a mixture of moves between Ike and Roy, predominantly from the latter's move set for Smash 4.
-He has access to a unique "Final Smash" ability called Awakening Aether which is based on his moveset in Awakening.